caugbr/vue-wp-theme/README.md

 ### Other scripts
-* I18n - Vue plugin to internationalize the Vue app **(edit / create translation files directly from WP admin)**
+* I18n - Vue plugin to internationalize the Vue app
 * WpApi - script to interact with WP REST API
 * Grid - Simple CSS grid made with SASS

 ### Administration page
-In `Appearence > Vue WP Theme` you can access the theme options page.
-There you can edit the site settings, edit or create translation files and edit or create Vue routes.
+The theme has an admistration page.
+You can access it in `Appearence > Vue WP Theme`.
+In admin page you'll find:
+* Site options
+  Edit the options defined in `/settings/theme-settings.php`.
+* Translations on frontend
+  Edit / create translation files directly from WP admin
+* Routes
+  Edit / create Vue routes directly from WP admin

 ### Settings
 The settings are stored in a php file, located in `settings/theme-settings.php`.
 The defined options will be editable in admin page and available in frontend as `this.info`.
 You can edit it and add new settings.